How to Seal a Shower Tray

 Step 7

-Once you've done one section of the beading, wet your finger a little bit and score it across the beading to smooth it out and further push it into the joint.
+Once you've done one section of the beading, wet your finger a little bit and score it across the beading to smooth it out, pushing it further into the joint.
+Although for a more professional look, it's worth purchasing a sealant finishing tool before you start.

 how to seal a shower tray step 7